aptos-foundation/AIPs/aips/aip-x.md

  - It would **not** allow us to authorize transactions on behalf of users, since the prover service does not learn the user's ephemeral signing key.[^spec]
 - induces risks for both users and for us
 - We mitigate these risks by making the prover *stateless*: it stores nothing about a user after completing that user's request
+- We plan to eliminate these risks in the future by building a better underlying ZKP system; see [open questions](## Open Questions) below

 ### Scalability